 Theatre Mission Statement

 The Rochester College theatre program combines a strong foundation in the liberal arts with a broad understanding of all facets of theatre.
-Students practice skills in acting, directing, writing, design, and stagecraft under close supervision by theatre faculty in an environment which encourages students to integrate their faith with their academic study.
+Students practice skills in acting, directing, writing, design, and stagecraft under close supervision by theatre faculty in an environment that encourages students to integrate their faith with their academic study.
 Our vision extends outward to the campus and local community in a quest to pursue truth and bring richness to life through the creative arts.

 Philosophy of Theatre